SomeWeekendReading/someweekendreading.github.io/_posts/2022-05-25-japan-covid-success.md

 - Study the situation carefully, so you know what's going on.
 Then communicate truthful and useful information to citizens (e.g., transmission by aerosols, not surfaces).
 - Communicate simply and memorably.
-In Japan it was the _sanmitsu_: the 3 C's (closed rooms, crowded conditions, and close contact; san means 3, and those phrases all begin with "mi", so it was nicely alliterative).  _Sanmitsu_ (3密) is also a well-known phrase in Buddhism, referring to body/speech/mind of intelligent beings.
+In Japan it was the _sanmitsu_: the 3 C's (closed rooms, crowded conditions, and close contact; san means 3, and those 3 phrases all begin with "mi" in Japanese, so it was nicely alliterative).  _Sanmitsu_ (3密) is also a well-known phrase in Buddhism, referring to body/speech/mind of intelligent beings.
 So it was all packaged properly by using a well-known phrase whose alliteration called to memory the things to avoid.
+Well done!
 - Vaccinate _quickly and thoroughly_, getting everybody, starting with the most vulnerable.
 Then get boosters.
 Check ventilation in public buildings.
 - Have a well-funded, functional public health system.
 Japan had many public health